GClunies/reflekt/README.md

 ![reflekt-arch](/docs/reflekt_architecture.png)

-Reflekt can also manage tracking plans:
+Reflekt can also be used to manage tracking plans:
 - Pull tracking plans from your analytics governance tools, converting them to code.
 - Push changes to your tracking plan code back to your analytics governance tools, Reflekt handles the conversion.
 - Create new tracking plans defined as code.